Reciprocation

 The first email design that we’ll point out is by Blue Apron.
 Blue Apron utilizes reciprocation by listing out, “Here’s two free meals.”
 They’re giving away a product, hopeful that their audience will experience some form of obligation, so that the next time they see Blue Apron, they’re more enticed to make a purchase.

-While this email design has in fact insinuated feelings of obligation and reciprocation, it could have been carried out better.
+While this email design has in fact insinuated feelings of obligation and reciprocation, it could have been conducted better.
 For example, look carefully at their emphasized text.
-The company simply states “Here’s two free meals.”
-This, in essence, would be the same thing as someone coming up to you and saying “Here’s your birthday gift.”
+The company simply states, “Here’s two free meals.”
+This would be the same thing as someone coming up to you and saying, “Here’s your birthday gift.”
 While this does produce feelings of obligation, it’s not the best.
 Rather, Blue Apron could have mentioned something equivalent to, “Hi there!
 I wanted to celebrate your birthday with you, and that is why I bought you this gift.
 I hope you love it!”

-Blue Apron has the opportunity to work on their wording in order to amplify the sense that they’ve put effort in supplying the offer to their customers by personalizing it a bit further.
-In the end, the effort and sentiment is what’s being reciprocated by the customer, not just the physical product.
+Blue Apron could work on their wording to amplify the sense that they’ve put effort into supplying the offer to their customers by personalizing it a bit further.
+In the end, the effort and sentiment is the customer reciprocating what’s, not just the physical product.
 If Blue Apron were to go the emotional direction, it would trigger the customer to respond with similar emotions rather than just a transaction.
 This could change the customer’s mindset from “You gave me a product; I may give you my business” to “You value me as a customer, you gave me a free product; I will give you my business and may also give you my long-term loyalty.”

 Uber

 First, free ice cream can make the customer feel taken care of.
 For example, when many think of ice cream, they think of their childhood, parents, or a sweet treat on a hot summer day.
-All in all, these thoughts invoke the emotion of being cared for.
+Overall, these thoughts invoke the emotion of being cared for.

 And second, the free ice cream instills the emotions of being fun and exciting—because who doesn’t love free ice cream?
 Uber is bringing sweet treats to their audience to show that they’re fun and they want their customers to have fun too.

-These factors allow the email to come across as an emotional investment on the brand’s part as opposed to just the logistics of giving away a free product.
-Think about what you’re offering within your emails.
+These factors allow the email to come across as an emotional investment on the brand’s part as opposed to just the coordination of giving away a free product.
+Think about what you’re offering in your emails.
 What you’re giving away should help build your brand association as well as trigger reciprocation.